CMMC Readiness

 Plan of Action and Milestones

-A POA&M with real owners and real timelines for every open gap.
-Required for your SPRS submission and your C3PAO assessment.
+A POA&M with real owners and timelines for every open gap.
+Required for your SPRS submission and C3PAO assessment.

 SPRS Score

-Your accurate NIST 800-171 self assessment score ready for SPRS submission.
-You should know your number before a contracting officer pulls it.
+Your accurate NIST 800-171 self-assessment score ready for SPRS submission.
+Know your number before a contracting officer pulls it.

 Evidence Package

-Organized policies, configurations, screenshots, and logs ready for assessor review.
-Not a pile of files but a structured package.
+Organized policies, configurations, screenshots, and logs for assessor review.
+Not a pile of files, a structured package.

 Remediation Roadmap